 After this procedure, you should have routine blood tests to check your calcium level.

 People usually recover soon after this surgery.
-Recovery may be fastest when less invasive techniques are used.
+Recovery may be faster when less invasive techniques are used.

 Sometimes, another surgery is needed to remove more of the parathyroid glands.